https://github.com/reala10001986/time-circuits-display

 |:--:|

-- The encoder is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
-GPS speed has priority over the encoder.
+- The encoder is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked (as this option gives GPS speed priority over the encoder).

-- The encoder is also evaluated if no speedo display is connected; it can be operated "blindly" to trigger time travels and its movement is send to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed for wireless props_** is unchecked)
+- The encoder is also evaluated if no speedo is connected; it can be operated "blindly" to trigger time travels and its movement is sent to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed to wireless props_** is unchecked)

 The rotary encoder for volume replaces the volume knob on back of the TCD's keypad.
 The advantages of the rotary encoder are that it is more precise, especially at lower volume levels, and it can be relocated.
 In order to use the rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu, or by typing 3xx (xx being 00-19) followed by ENTER.